Letters of Recommendation

 Q. What is the acceptance rate for the Brown History Department?

-A. "Acceptance Rate" is not a particularly useful concept with which to approach the application process.
-From a very diverse applicant pool of approximately 200 applicants, we carefully choose a class of about 10-12 PhD students whose interests and strengths seem to fit particularly well with the intellectual configuration of the department.
+A. From a very diverse applicant pool of approximately 200 applicants, we carefully choose a class of about 10-12 PhD students whose interests and strengths seem to fit particularly well with the intellectual configuration of the department.

 Q. What is the cut-off point for GPA or GRE scores in the Brown History Department?